 Every member of academic staff of this University or another institution who is appointed to act as an Internal or External Examiner will receive information on the role of the Examiners.

 Includes: Submission information pack for postgraduate research students document

-The submission by the student of a Notification of Intent to Submit form (available in the Submission Pack below) which has been signed by the supervisor will trigger the procedure for nomination of Examiners.
+The submission by the student of a Notification of submission of thesis for examination of a research degree form which has been signed by the supervisor will trigger the procedure for nomination of Examiners.